Xiang Xiu

 Xiang Xiu (向秀) is one of the Seven Sages of the Bamboo Grove.

 His most famous contribution is a commentary on the Zhuangzi, which was later used and amended by Guo Xiang.
-After his friend Xi Kang was killed by the ruling Jin dynasty, Xiang carefully interpreted his previous antagonistic words to the emperor, Sima Zhao in a new light.
+After his friend Xi Kang (Ji Kang) was killed by the ruling Jin dynasty, Xiang carefully interpreted his previous antagonistic words to the emperor, Sima Zhao in a new light.
 Thus he avoided the charge of treason, unlike his friend.

 He wrote the work Xiang Xiu Biequan ("Separate Biography").